avj2352/ds-algo-2020/aws-certification/aws-ccp-fundamentals.md

 # AWS - CCP Certification - 2020

-The course is all about video links and notes regarding the **AWS CCP Certification - Certified Cloud Practioner**
+The course is all about video links and notes regarding the **AWS CCP Certification - Certified Cloud Practitioner

 ## Important Links